spr-networks/mesh_extension/ARCHITECTURE.md

 The setParentCredentials call has a ParentCA field which includes /cert from the main spr router, that the mesh node will use

 For authenticated the mesh node to the SPR Router:
-- when a leaf router is added, the main router's backend will query and save the CA
+- when a leaf router is added, the main router's backend will query and save the mesh node's CA
 - the mesh node + plugin has a /cert endpoint that returns a `X-SPR-Mesh-TLS-Hash` header with the HMAC of the cert
 - the cert is authed with the HMAC-SHA256 of `X-MESH|` + `PLUS-MESH-API-DOWNHAUL-TOKEN|` + `TOKEN-DATA`
 - The main SPR router uses this key to verify the TLS certificate